rapid7/metasploit-framework/documentation/modules/auxiliary/admin/sccm/get_naa_credentials.md

 ### RHOST, USERNAME, PASSWORD, DOMAIN, SESSION, RHOST
 Options used to authenticate to the Domain Controller's LDAP service for SCCM autodiscovery.

+### COMPUTER_USER, COMPUTER_PASSWORD

+Credentials for a computer account (may be created with the `samr_account` module).
+If you've retrieved the NTLM hash of a computer account, you can use that for COMPUTER_PASSWORD.

 ### MANAGEMENT_POINT
 The SCCM server.